henry-h22/white-hmong-gams/README.md

 - `confusion_matrix_{non-word, word}.png` show confusion matrices for unseen data.
 This allows us to see how many times the model trained on tonal contours from the game that {did not, did} have access to word type information predict, e.g. *qav* when it should have predicted *kuv*.

 - `word_distribution.png` is a natural companion to `confusion_matrix_{non-word, word}.png`, as both models clearly decided predicting *qav* and *tsov* was the best course of action to minimize loss, which is a problem that could easily be caused by class imbalance.

+## side_experiments

+Two side experiments were performed as part of this project, and the corresponding code and results are given in these subfolders.
+Those subfolders (ideally) contain all of the necessary information about these experiments.